-One of the most common reasons that parents come to our baby massage classes is help with their baby’s digestive complaints.
-Massaging your baby’s stomach with certain, careful strokes helps to move the milk and any wind around the intricate intestines, easing the pain, improving constipation and any cramps.
+A common reason that parents come to our baby massage classes is help with their baby’s digestive complaints.
+Massaging your baby’s tummy area with certain, careful strokes helps to move the milk and any wind around the intricate intestines, easing the pain, improving constipation and any cramps.

 Another ailment common to many babies is gastro-oesophageal reflux.
 Reflux occurs when the muscle that controls food entering the stomach is not yet fully matured and so the contents of the stomach – food (milk) and stomach acid – passes back up into the food pipe (oesophagus).
 Stomach acid burning the oesophagus causes the baby pain, and they are frequently sick.
 Your baby might also have ‘silent reflux’ where they aren’t being sick, but they will be uncomfortable and cranky due to the pain.
 In addition to the frequent posseting and / or vomiting other signs of reflux can include: